 The Hoist Universal Weapons (HUW) has been in service with both the Royal Navy and the Royal Air Force for many years.
 Didsbury proposed that support costs could be reduced and user availability improved by the company assuming responsibility for managing the assets and operating a full availability contract.

 Every product received by Didsbury Engineeringis subject to the following maintenance procedure:

 - Upon receipt of your equipment for service and/or repair, it will be booked in our system and tracked at each stage until dispatched

-- Will be stripped for assessment and quoted, a comprehensive breakdown report can be supplied identifying parts as requested
+- Will be stripped for assessment and a quotation issued, a comprehensive breakdown report can be supplied identifying parts

-- Upon approval of the quotation, the service/repair undertaken using OEM parts
+- Upon approval of the quotation, the service/repair is undertaken using OEM parts

 - Tested in accordance with LEEA standards

 - Equipment recertified for a period of 6 months for man-riding and/or 12 months for other lifting equipment

 The equipment is serviced/repaired in accordance with “LOLER Regulations 1998”; lifting equipment should be thoroughly examined and inspected at 6 monthly intervals for man-riding equipment and accessories and 12 monthly intervals in the case of other lifting equipment.

 Our sales team are always available to help you with any questions you may have